nischalgarg/pBot/README.md

 __________________________________________________________________________________________________________________________________________________

+# Button Menu Layout

-The button menu has 10 buttons
+The button menu has 10 buttons.
+The layout can be found in the [main code file](bot.py)

 1) About --> Replies with the prepared text
 2) Announcement --> Replies with the prepared text